ImAltay/Base-Spaghetti/README.md

 ## How to run
 1. Clone the repository
-2. Run `npm install` in the root directory
+2. Run `npm setup` in the root directory
 3. Run `npm start` to start the server